Fastly's Real-Time Log Streaming feature can send log files to syslog-based logging software. Syslog is a widely used

 - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
 Our discussion of format strings provides more information.

-- In the Syslog address field, type the domain name or IP address and port to which logs should be sent.
+- In the Syslog address field, enter the domain name or IP address and port to which logs should be sent.
 Be sure this port can receive incoming TCP traffic from Fastly.
 See the firewall considerations section for more information.

-- In the Token field, optionally type a string prefix (line prefix) to send in front of each log line.
+- In the Token field, optionally enter a string prefix (line prefix) to send in front of each log line.

 - From the TLS menu, select No to disable encryption for the syslog endpoint, or Yes to enable it.
 When you select Yes, additional TLS fields appear.

-- In the TLS hostname field, optionally type the hostname used to verify the syslog server's certificate.
-This can be either the Common Name (CN) or Subject Alternate Name (SAN).
+- In the TLS hostname field, optionally enter a hostname to verify the server's certificate.
+This should be one of the Subject Alternative Name (SAN) fields for the certificate.
+Common Names (CN) are not supported.
 This field only appears when you select Yes from the Use TLS menu.

 - In the TLS CA certificate field, optionally copy and paste the certification authority (CA) certificate used to verify that the origin server's certificate is valid.
 The certificate you upload must be in PEM format.
 Consider uploading the certificate if it's not signed by a well-known certification authority.
 This value is not required if your TLS certificate is signed by a well-known authority.
 This field only appears when you select Yes from the Use TLS menu.